Georgia State House

 Vacant

-According to the state constitution of 1983, this body is to comprise no fewer than 180 members elected for two-year terms.
+According to the Georgia Constitution of 1983, this body is to comprise no fewer than 180 members elected for two-year terms.
 Current state law provides for 180 members.
 Elections are held the first Tuesday after the first Monday in November in even-numbered years.

 It is the third-largest lower house of the 50 United States (behind New Hampshire (400) and Pennsylvania (203)).[4]
 Republicans currently have a majority, though Democrats have gained seats in recent elections.